uym2/TreeShrink/index.md

 ## TreeShrink: Fast and accurate detection of outlier long branches in collections of phylogenetic trees
 Github page for [the python code](https://github.com/uym2/TreeShrink) of TreeShrink.

-### Datasets
+### Publication
-All data used in the journal version of TreeShrink can be found [here](https://drive.google.com/drive/folders/0B6VQuQbxaAq-c0VuZGxBUUVKazg?usp=sharing)
+Mai, U., Mirarab, S. TreeShrink: fast and accurate detection of outlier long branches in collections of phylogenetic trees.
+BMC Genomics 19, 272 (2018). <https://doi.org/10.1186/s12864-018-4620-2>

 TreeShrink was previously published in the RECOMB-CG 2017 proceedings Mai, Uyen, and Siavash Mirarab.
 “TreeShrink: Efficient Detection of Outlier Tree Leaves.”
 In RECOMB-CG 2017, Proceedings, 116–40.
 2017. doi:10.1007/978-3-319-67979-2_7.

+### Datasets
+All data used in the journal version of TreeShrink can be found [here](https://drive.google.com/drive/folders/0B6VQuQbxaAq-c0VuZGxBUUVKazg?usp=sharing)

-Below you can find the data used in the RECOMB-CG version
+In addition, below you can find the data used in the RECOMB-CG version

 #### The plants dataset
 - Unfiltered trees [unrooted](https://drive.google.com/open?id=0B6VQuQbxaAq-ZEQ3X1hkRThteUk) and [rooted](https://drive.google.com/open?id=0B6VQuQbxaAq-MGVyY0phaDFIR3M)